Value-form: Money-form of value

+Credit money

-Once the money-commodity (e.g., gold, silver, bronze) is securely established as a stable medium of exchange, symbolic money-tokens (e.g., bank notes and debt claims) issued by the state, trading houses or corporations can in principle substitute paper money or debt obligations for the "real thing" on a regular basis.
+Once the money-commodity (e.g., gold, silver, bronze) is securely established as a stable medium of exchange and standard of value, symbolic money-tokens (e.g., bank notes and debt claims issued by the state, trading houses or corporations) can in principle substitute for the "real thing" on a regular basis.

 At first, these "paper claims" (legal tender) are by law convertible on demand into quantities of gold, silver etc., and they circulate alongside precious metals.
 But gradually currencies come into use that are not so convertible, i.e., "fiduciary money" or fiat money which relies on social trust that people will honor their transactional obligations.
 These kinds of fiduciary money rely not on the value of money-tokens themselves (as in commodity money), but on the ability to enforce financial claims and contracts, principally by means of the power and laws of the state, but also by other institutional methods.
-Eventually, as Marx anticipated in 1844, precious metals play very little role anymore in the monetary system.
+Eventually, as Marx already anticipated in 1844, precious metals play very little role anymore in the monetary system.

 Alongside fiat money, credit money also develops more and more.
-Credit money, although expressed in currency units, does not consist of money tokens.
+Credit money, although expressed in currency units, usually does not consist of money tokens.
 It consists rather of financial claims, including of all kinds of debt certificates (promissory notes) which entitle the holder to future income under contractually specified conditions.
 These claims can themselves be traded for profit.
 Credit arrangements existed already in the ancient world, but there was no very large-scale trade in debt obligations.
 In the modern world, the majority of money no longer consists of money tokens, but of credit money.
-Marx was quite aware of the role of credit money, but he did not analyze it in depth.
+Marx was quite aware of the role of credit money, but he did not analyze it in depth in Capital.
 His concern was only with how the credit system directly impacted on the capitalist production process.

 The ultimate universal equivalent according to Marx is "world money", i.e., financial instruments that are accepted and usable for trading purposes everywhere, such as bullion.
 In the world market, the value of commodities is expressed by a universal standard, so that their "independent value-form" appears to traders as "universal money".
-Nowadays the US dollar, the Euro, and the Japanese Yen are widely used as "world currencies" providing a near-universal standard and measure of value.
-They are used as a means of exchange worldwide, and consequently most governments have significant reserves or claims to these currencies.
+Nowadays the US dollar, the European Euro, the Japanese Yen and the Chinese Renminbi are widely used as "world currencies" providing a near-universal standard and measure of value.
+They are used as a means of exchange worldwide, and consequently most countries have significant reserves or claims to these currencies.